This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #MyJergensGlow #CollectiveBias

 Something that you may not know about me is that I absolutely love having a tan.
 When I have a tan, I feel much more confident in my skin.
 I feel like my clothes look better, my stunning makeup from https://waterliliesandcompany.com/ goes on smoother and that I generally look better.
 I think the reason I prefer being tanned is because my skin has a little bit of a yellowish-greenish undertone, so I feel as though I look “sickly” when I’m pale.

 When it comes to tanning in the summer and on vacation, I’m a lot smarter now than I was as a teenager.
 Back then, I loved the look of having a tan so much that I seldom wore sunscreen and even tried to get a slight burn…on purpose.
 I cringe at the thought now, but back then, I was convinced it was “cute.”
 My current self wishes I didn’t do that, but as a teenager, I ignored anyone who told me that was a bad idea.
+Now as an adult, I lather myself in sunscreen and just purchase melanotan 2 as and when I want a glow so that I don’t have to be directly in the sun all of the time to be bronzed.
+Of course, I use fake tan on occasions too.

 While I still enjoy having a tan, I rely on other methods to achieve a bronzed, natural glow.
 I’ve learned that you don’t need to harm your skin in order to achieve that confidence.
 For the last several years, I’ve stopped tanning my face completely and rely on makeup to look like I have a tan.
 I’ve also lessened the extent that I tan my arms and legs, by relying more on tinted moisturizers and sunless tanning lotions – I’ve also been intrigued by bee naturals oil free moisturizer of late so I’m looking forward to giving that a try.
 I rely on a few simple steps to a natural glow, without the sun.